Published: 16 June 2026

 2. Train designers and developers

 Semantic HTML is the foundation.
+Use ARIA to enhance, not replace it.

 3. Conduct regular audits